-Some studies have shown that the average woman resumes sex after 6 weeks, with amedian time of 3 months, other studies found that 1 in 5 first time mothers took 6 months to feel physically comfortable during sex, and still another study found that over 50% of women were still having less frequent sex at 12 months after childbirth.
+Studies have shown that the average woman resumes sex after 6 weeks, with a median time of 3 months, while other studies found that 1 in 5 first-time mothers took 6 months to feel physically comfortable during sex, and still another study found that over 50% of women were still having less frequent sex at 12 months after childbirth.

-Women who breastfeed sometimes also comment that by the end of the day they are pretty well done with being touched.
+Women who breastfeed sometimes also say that by the end of the day, they are pretty done with being touched.

 Many women do not desire sex after childbirth because of pain, or fear of pain, during intercourse.
 The time it takes for a woman's desire to return to previous levels depends largely on her birthing experience.

 As any new mother knows, the first weeks and months after childbirth are exhausting.
 Fatigue is one of the most common reasons for low sexual desire.
-Between recovering from childbirth, hardly sleeping, and the demands of breastfeeding, sex often falls to the wayside.
+Between recovering from childbirth, barely sleeping, and the demands of breastfeeding, sex often falls by the wayside.

-Childbirth requires huge adjustments on the part of both parents and sex can be difficult to fit into an already packed schedule and into the changing roles of the individual parents and the partnership itself.
+Childbirth requires huge adjustments on the part of both parents and sex can be difficult to fit into an already packed schedule, besides the changing roles of the individual parents and the partnership itself.
 For most women, decreased libido is only a temporary change that requires time to return to normal.

 The Bottom Line

 New mothers may find that it takes them a while to get back into the groove when it comes to sex.
-This can be related to a number of factors, including the disrupted sleep and exhaustion that comes with being a new parent, the precipitous fall of hormone levels after pregnancy, the physical discomfort that is common after childbirth, postpartum depression, and feelings of unattractiveness due to the physical changes that accompany pregnancy.
-Many, if not all, of these problems will improve with time.
-As these problems disappear, your sex life will probably improve.
+Many, if not all, of these postpartum issues, will improve with time, and as these problems disappear, your sex life will likely improve.